abhay-khandwekar/react-hook-storehouse/README.md

     }
 }
 ```
-### Using global-hookstore:
+### Using react-hooka:
-Using global-hookstore is straight forward, which requires following steps:
+Using react-hooka is straight forward, which requires following steps:

 ***Initialise store-slice (state and actions belonging to a slice) using "initStoreSlice" method.***